Watch CSWT Information Session

 The location of the phone room is confidential.
 At the beginning of initial training each student signs a code of conduct then the details of the phone room are discussed and seen during the observation shift as part of stage 1.

-The investment we ask our students to make is $490 as a standard cost.
-If you have any financial concerns or feel this investment means you cannot volunteer please contact us
+If you have any financial concerns or feel this investment means you cannot volunteer please contact us.